Kelsi Lindus is a writer and documentary film producer living in the Puget Sound.

 She has worked for clients that include American Express, ESPN, Gap Inc., Google, the Oprah Winfrey Network, PBS, Vanity Fair, Vogue, and a former TIME magazine "Person of the Year," for whom she produced a personal project.

 Her writing can be found in, or forthcoming from, X-R-A-Y Literary Magazine, Autofocus, P.S.
-I Love You, Huff Post, Lost Balloon Magazine, Cloves Literary, Rejection Letters, Fatal Flaw Literary Magazine, Roi Fainéant Press, and elsewhere.
+I Love You, Huff Post, Lost Balloon Magazine, Cloves Literary, Rejection Letters, The Jupiter Review, Roi Fainéant Press, and elsewhere.